-The area includes the Milntown Estate the entrance to which is taken off Lezayre Road within the existing Town Boundary, although all exiting traffic exits onto the Glen Auldyn
+There are 97 properties within Glen Auldyn.
+The area includes the Milntown Estate the entrance to which is taken off Lezayre Road within the existing Town Boundary, although all exiting traffic exits onto the Glen Auldyn Road.

-Road.
 The Glen has developed for private housing with the eastern part "Fern Glen" once being operated as a tourist attraction fed by tourists staying in Ramsey during the Victorian heydays of tourism.

-At the time of the last boundary extension a proposal to include Glen Auldyn was rejected, the inspector at the time His Honour Deemster Luft, did not accept that there was a community of interests between these areas, where practically all the residents of the area were opposed to the proposed boundary extension.
+At the time of the last boundary extension a proposal to include Glen Auldyn was rejected, the inspector at the time, His Honour Deemster Luft, did not accept that there was a community of interests between these areas, where practically all the residents of the area were opposed to the proposed boundary extension.
 Since that time development in Ramsey has reached as far as the existing town boundary along Lezayre Road and the Auldyn River so that there is virtually no separation between the town and Glen Auldyn.

 The extension of the boundary to incorporate the wider development area to the west of the Auldyn River which is zoned for future development within the Isle of Man Development Plan 1982, and referenced within the West Ramsey Development Framework 2004, would impact considerably on this position with Glen Auldyn Road discharging within the town area and no longer outside any boundary.
+Properties listed for sale in Glen Auldyn are regularly identified as being in Ramsey - an obvious attraction to purchasers.